 Recently, I had the opportunity to chat with Akiko Tetsuya about her book.
 She provided me with many insights into the dedication and perseverance that is required in order to get a book published.
 I must say that I learned as much from Akiko as I did from reading Brigitte Lin’s replies to Akiko’s queries.

-Eddie: Hello, Akiko!
+David: Hello, Akiko!
 How are you today?

 Akiko: I am fine.
 Thank you.

-Eddie: You are a Japanese journalist living in Los Angeles.
+David: You are a Japanese journalist living in Los Angeles.
 You write articles for Japanese publications about the American movie industry.
 Please describe some of your “normal” or “every-day” activities.
 Do you attend a lot of press conferences?
 Do you write movie reviews or are you mostly involved in news reporting?

 Akiko: Since I finished writing my book about Brigitte Lin, I am not working as much as I once did.
 I used to go to press junkets a lot.

-Eddie: Do you write exclusively in Japanese, or do you also write in English for your publications?
+David: Do you write exclusively in Japanese, or do you also write in English for your publications?

 Akiko: I write only in Japanese.

-Eddie: Since you live in the United States and cover the American movie industry, do you find it difficult to keep up with contemporary developments in Japanese cinema?
+David: Since you live in the United States and cover the American movie industry, do you find it difficult to keep up with contemporary developments in Japanese cinema?

 Akiko: Yes, I haven’t seen a lot of Japanese contemporary films, but that is okay because I am not covering Japanese films.

-Eddie: “The Last Star of the East: Brigitte Lin Ching Hsia and Her Films” is your first English-language book.
+David: “The Last Star of the East: Brigitte Lin Ching Hsia and Her Films” is your first English-language book.
 Had it not been for the fact that you are a big fan of Brigitte Lin, do you think that you would’ve attempted to write a book in a language other than Japanese?

 Akiko: I do not think so.
 English is not my mother tongue.
 I am not very comfortable with speaking and writing in English formally.

-Eddie: In the book’s Preface, you tell readers that writing the book in Japanese was a very slow endeavor.
+David: In the book’s Preface, you tell readers that writing the book in Japanese was a very slow endeavor.
 Why was it difficult for you to write the book in your native language?
 Was it because you and Brigitte Lin conversed in English, thereby necessitating you to translate everything when writing in Japanese?

 Akiko: Because the format/outline was not what I wanted to write.
 The Japanese book I was trying to write was “How I Succeeded in Meeting a Superstar from Taiwan/Hong Kong”.

-Eddie: When was the first time that you saw Brigitte Lin in a movie?
+David: When was the first time that you saw Brigitte Lin in a movie?
 Did you become a fan immediately, or did you become a fan after viewing several of her movies?

 Akiko: I saw her in “Police Story” in the fall of 1994.
 That was the first time I saw her in a movie, but I’d heard her name mentioned elsewhere many times.
 At that time, I was not familiar with Hong Kong cinema.
 I became hooked on Hong Kong movies since then and tried to catch up.
 The following year, after seeing more of her movies, I decided to become her fan.

-Eddie: What in particular about Brigitte Lin’s acting or screen presence made you feel that you were watching someone special?
+David: What in particular about Brigitte Lin’s acting or screen presence made you feel that you were watching someone special?

 Akiko: She has charisma.
 I like her eyes’ expressions.

-Eddie: In writing your book, you must’ve encountered situations that challenged or negated what you previously thought about Brigitte Lin, just as you must’ve encountered situations that reinforced some of your feelings.
+David: In writing your book, you must’ve encountered situations that challenged or negated what you previously thought about Brigitte Lin, just as you must’ve encountered situations that reinforced some of your feelings.
 What was the most-surprising thing that you realized about Brigitte Lin that you did not expect?

 Akiko: She is very funny!

-Eddie: The book’s copyright year is 2005.
+David: The book’s copyright year is 2005.
 I assume that the book was actually published and printed during 2005.
 Not counting the time that you spent on watching Brigitte Lin’s movies and research, when did this project “officially” start?
 When did you first start sending letters to Brigitte Lin requesting interviews with her?

 Akiko: My first “official” request for an interview was in 1996.
 I first interviewed her in 1997.

-Eddie: You traveled extensively around the world in order to interview Brigitte Lin and her friends as well as her business associates.
+David: You traveled extensively around the world in order to interview Brigitte Lin and her friends as well as her business associates.
 Obviously, you paid for a lot of your traveling expenses with your own money, but were you lucky enough to schedule some of these interviews with assignments from your Japanese publications?

 Akiko: No, all of the expenses were from my own pocket because my assignments are for Hollywood movies.

-Eddie: At your website, you mention that the book is a self-published effort.
+David: At your website, you mention that the book is a self-published effort.
 Does this mean that you paid for the printing costs with your own money?

 Akiko: Yes.
 Unfortunately, even if I sold every copy of the book, I am still in red ink.

-Eddie: Did Brigitte Lin or her friends ever offer to assist you financially with regards to this project?
+David: Did Brigitte Lin or her friends ever offer to assist you financially with regards to this project?

 Akiko: Yes, Brigitte did once.
 Not officially, though.
 I declined because if I got financial support, I had to obey her.
 I wanted to maintain independent control over the book.

-Eddie: In many of her movies, Brigitte Lin either plays a man or plays women pretending to be men.
+David: In many of her movies, Brigitte Lin either plays a man or plays women pretending to be men.
 In your interviews with Brigitte Lin, did she ever express a desire to challenge gender roles because she grew up in a conservative culture dominated by patriarchal Confucian values?

 Akiko: She is interested in playing challenging roles, regardless of gender.
 She told me that she knew many gays and lesbians.

-Eddie: While chatting with Brigitte Lin, the two of you realized the dramatic changes that have taken place during the 20th century.
+David: While chatting with Brigitte Lin, the two of you realized the dramatic changes that have taken place during the 20th century.
 China and Japan were enemies during World War II, but the two of you cooperated for this book.
 This trend can be seen elsewhere: Takeshi Kaneshiro acting in Japanese, Chinese, Hong Kong, and Taiwan movies; Zhang Ziyi acting in Seijun Suzuki’s “Operetta Tanuki Goten”; Ken Takakura acting in Zhang Yimou’s “Riding Alone for Thousands of Miles”.
 Do you think Sino-Japanese joint productions will become a prominent aspect of the Chinese/Hong Kong/Taiwan and Japanese movie industries?

-Eddie: Generally, the people you met--including Brigitte Lin herself--seem reluctant to say that she has retired from acting.
+David: Generally, the people you met--including Brigitte Lin herself--seem reluctant to say that she has retired from acting.
 Based on your personal impressions, what kind of project do you think will entice Brigitte Lin to perform one last time?
 Will she be like her frequent co-star Joey Wong and pick a socially-relevant drama like “Shanghai Story”, or will she pick something “fun” like a comedy or an action movie?

 Akiko: She is interested in playing in an artistic movie, so it’d probably be a serious drama.

-Eddie: That’s all for today.
+David: That’s all for today.
 Arigato, Akiko!

 Akiko: You’re welcome!